 Another place to find affordable legal advice is a law school.
 State law determines what law students can actually do, but they can always give advice even if they can’t represent you.

 Some law schools also have law clinics with reduced rates for people with a low income.

 You can also consider contacting your state bar association.
 They may be able to help you find a lawyer who is willing to do a pro bono case.

 Make sure to ask some local lawyers for their rates too.
 They may not be as high as you think or they may offer discounts.

 Some law firms will also only charge you if you win your case.
 Just make sure you know the percentage they charge if you win before you ask them to represent you!
 Go and find the Child Support Appeals here.

 Remember when asking for attorneys, make sure to find a local lawyer who specializes in the area of the law you need.
 You can do some research depending on where you are.
 For Australians, Save U Legal | Tweed Heads Drink Driving + Traffic Lawyers can be a great place to start.
 You do not want a divorce lawyer representing you on a burglary charge!
 You don’t want a divorce lawyer representing you on a burglary charge!

-Interested in researching specific legal aid services in your area?
+Interested in researching specific legal aid lawyers near you and in your area?
 Start by checking the specialties of attorneys near you.